Kalafut-organization/elephant_vending_machine_backend/README.md

 1. Activate your virtual environment
     * On Windows run `.venv\Scripts\activate.bat`
     * On Unix or MacOS run `source .venv/bin/activate`
+1. Use `pip install -r requirements.txt` to install all required dependencies

 ## Starting the application
 1. `export FLASK_APP=elephant_vending_machine`